-These are perfect for when you’re bored, and you want to try something new, for when you’re studying, and you just want to munch on something every now and then, or for when you’re enjoying a movie that popcorn can’t pair up with.
+These are perfect for when you’re bored and want to try something new, when you’re studying and want to munch on something every now and then, or when you’re enjoying a movie that popcorn can’t pair up with.

 If you have run out of munchies or nibbles for your movie nights, here is an Asian snack list you can try on your next snackventure.

 Crunchy and light, these crackers are usually individually packed with two crackers in each pack.
 The rice crackers have a mixed taste of sweet and salty, and they are finely sprinkled with seasoning.

 These individually wrapped rice crackers are perfect for sharing with your family and friends or for just eating as a snack on the go.

 2. Haw Flakes

 Made with Chinese Hawthorn, these dry fruit disc candies taste like cranberries.
 They have the perfectly balanced taste of sweet and sour stacked in one roll.

 Their previously bright red color toned down a notch lighter, but the taste of this candy has remained to light up like fireworks in your mouth.

 If you’re Asian, then this candy is a staple for you.
 They look like tootsie rolls but are made of milk rather than chocolate.
 A not-so-secret tip from the Asians is that you don’t try to get or remove the thin translucent layer of rice paper covering the candy itself as it is edible.